 Here I have collected seven short Halloween stories that are great for oral storytelling.
 Stories that you can also tell.

-Some will make the hairs on your back stand straight up, but most of them won’t keep your listeners lying awake at night.
+Some will make the hairs on your back stand straight up, but most won’t keep your listeners awake at night.

 1. There’s a Halloween Song We’re Forbidden From Singing